RandomStudio/tether-lidar2d-consolidation-rs/README.md

 ```

 ## Command-line configuration
-For the boath executables, you can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `lidar2d-backend --help` (installed) or `cargo run --bin lidar2d-backend -- --help` (development)
+For both executables, you can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `lidar2d-backend --help` (installed) or `cargo run --bin lidar2d-backend -- --help` (development)

 ## Dev dependencies